CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

 #### **Create consumers tokens**

 You need to create an oauth consumer token in the Clever Cloud console.
-A link "Create an oauth consumer" is available under your organisation's addons list.
+A link "Create an oauth consumer" is available under your organization's addons list.
 All created consumers will appear below that link, like your applications and addons.